Factors Affecting Pain

 What Can Chiropractors Do?

 Chiropractors are particularly well placed to help patients with sensitisation issues.
-In addition to provided expert diagnostics and manual therapy, all chiropractors undertake an element of training in methods for dealing with sensitisation.
+In addition to provided expert diagnostics and manual therapy, all chiropractors undertake training in methods for dealing with sensitisation.

 By firstly providing a detailed examination, chiropractors can ascertain what mechanical problems are contributing to your pain, as well as which other factors are involved.